a_sync.primitives.locks package

 Bases: object

-An asyncio primitive that represents 2 or more CounterLock objects.
+An asyncio primitive that represents a collection of CounterLock objects.

 __init__(counter_locks)[source]